UK mortgage lending shows biggest increase since 2008

 Mortgage approvals have risen in all but two months this year and the pace of price rises has picked up.

-Britain's economic upturn is still heavily reliant on spending by households, but the BoE has said that investment is playing an increasing an increasing role and that it is wrong to characterise Britain's recovery as being fuelled by debt.
+Britain's economic upturn is still heavily reliant on spending by households, but the BoE has said that investment is playing an increasing an increasing role and that it is wrong to characterize Britain's recovery as being fueled by debt.

 The BoE said lending to non-financial businesses rose by 2.028 billion pounds, close to the highest level since March's record 2.562 billion pounds.